samjulien/blog/_posts/2018-07-09-three-strategies-to-streamline-your-data-migration-process.markdown

 - business
 related:
 - 2018-02-05-managed-service-providers-myths
-- 2018-02-02-3-ways-to-get-an-iam-budget-in-2018
+- 2018-03-09-3-reasons-your-data-integration-plan-is-important
-- 2017-12-08-how-poor-identity-access-management-equals-security-breaches
+- 2018-07-02-breaking-down-master-data-management
 ---

 Data is the foundation of a company's success.
 It provides the basis for customer insights, corporate strategy, and operational efficiency.
 As more companies embark on [digital transformation](https://auth0.com/app-modernization), migrating this critical information — particularly sensitive customer data — to a new platform(s) can be a burden.
 Moving data can unearth inaccuracies, unknowns, and/or duplicate entries, making it insufficient to use and requiring significant changes.

 The tips below will help ensure that the movement of your most sensitive information is secure, organized, and accessible to your users.

 {% include tweet_quote.html quote_text="Data is the foundation of a company's success.
-The in this post will help ensure that the movement of your most sensitive information is secure, organized, and accessible to your users!" %}
+This post will help ensure that the movement of your most sensitive information is secure, organized, and accessible to your users!" %}

 ---